newrelic/nrjmx/DEVELOP_V2.md

 For developing, if you use `NR_JMX_TOOL` variable, place the connectors directory inside ./bin

-You can finde some examples [here](https://github.com/newrelic/nri-jmx/tree/master/docs)
+You can find some examples [here](https://github.com/newrelic/nri-jmx/tree/master/docs)
 # Scripts
 You can use the following scripts to help with development: